jewettaij/visfd/doc/doc_filter_mrc.md

 (-andrew 2019-3-04).

-*(Note: The "-connect" and *-cts*, *-ctn*, *-cvs*, *-cvn* arguments currently have no effect unless the "-planar" argument was also supplied.
+*(Note: The "-connect" and *-cts*, *-ctn*, *-cvs*, *-cvn* arguments currently have no effect unless the "-surface" argument was also supplied.
   -andrew 2019-3-04)*